Privacy is a very big issue, but its solutions can, in fact, be small and local.

 The legal reality, however, demands that a website must secure the clear and unambiguous cookie consent from its users before using any cookies and other tracking technologies (apart from cookies strictly necessary for a website’s functioning), so stated by the current EU data protection law of the GDPR and the upcoming ePrivacy Regulation.

 But these laws are not only for Europeans.
-On the contrary, their jurisdiction encompasses all websites globally that have visitors from the EU.
+On the contrary, their jurisdiction encompasses all websites globally that provide services to visitors from the EU.

-If you have a US-based website, and you have a user from any of the twenty-seven EU nations, you are required by law to be GDPR compliant toward that user as well.
+If you have a US-based website, and you have a user from any of the twenty-eight EU nations, you are required by law to be GDPR compliant toward that user as well.

 This leaves website owners in a pickle: how to manage user cookie consent in GDPR compliance, while at the same time managing their online businesses?